Bothriocroton concolor

-They are found across coastal and subcoastal Australia, from Northern Queensland to Kangaroo Island.
+They are found across eastern coastal and subcoastal Australia, from Northern Queensland to Kangaroo Island.

 As the name suggests, B. concolor has strict host specificity to echidnas, specifically the short-beaked echidna, Tachyglossus aculeatus.
 The exception is on Kangaroo Island, where B. concolor can be found on Macropus fuliginosus fuliginosus, the Kangaroo Island subspecies of the Western grey kangaroo.

 Description

 Bothriocroton concolor, like all Bothriocroton, tend to be large, rounded ticks.
 They are distinguishable by the presence of a conspicuous pointed spur projecting medially from distoventral palpal segment II.
+Females often have pale colouring to the medial scutal aspect, and large bilateral punctations on the posterior of the lateral scutal aspects.
+In both sexes, the palps are more broad, dorsally, than in other Bothriocroton.

+The species is the most common tick of echidnas in Australia.
+In central Queensland, it may be confused with B. tachyglossi, which is common on echidnas in that region.
+Other tick species that feed on echidnas include Amblyomma echidnae, Amblyomma australiense, Amblyomma moyi and Ixodes barkeri, but all of these are uncommon.

 Vector transmission

 Bothriocroton concolor can host Borrelia tachyglossi, a bacterium related to, but distinct from Lyme disease and relapsing fever Borrelia.
 It is not known to be pathogenic to humans or other animals.
 A Rickettsia bellii sequence of unknown pathogenicity has been previously identified in three B. concolor.